kadena-community/docs/docs/learn-pact/beginner/keysets.md

 You can also create keysets using the JSON format rather than the user interface.
 Creating keysets with JSON is done using the **Raw** tab.

-This format will be used in real DApps or in .repl files for simulation.
+This format will be used in real dApps or in .repl files for simulation.
 It allows you to copy your JSON formatted keysets to test and deploy on pact-web, allowing you simply copy and paste into this box rather than re-creating everything from scratch.

 ![7-raw](./assets/beginner-tutorials/pact-keysets/7-raw.png)